binnes/esp8266Workshop/docs/part2/BROKER.md

 # Choosing an MQTT Broker

-In the previous section you deployed the **CloudAMQP** service, which is the MQTT broker you will be using for the rest of this workshop.
+At the end of part 1 you deployed the **CloudAMQP** service, which is the MQTT broker you will be using for the rest of this workshop.
 However, there are a number of broker options available.

 <!-- No trailing punctuation in heading (MD026) -->
 <!-- markdownlint-disable MD026 -->